 A proposed internship may be in the United States or abroad.
 All international internships must be secured in consultation with the Center for International Education.
 It is a University policy that students must use approved third-party vendors to access an internship.
 The list of approved vendors is available on the Terra Dotta platform.

 Supplemental Application: Yes.
 The supplemental material includes an internship proposal, estimated budget, and letter of support from the organization or third-party vendor.

 Cost: Living expenses and program fees if using a third-party vendor.

 Shepherd provides Federal Work-Study funding for selected Washington and Lee students engaged in a summer public interest position that provides legal services to indigent clients or low-income communities.
-Fundng is awarded to a student with unpaid poverty law internships.
+Funding is awarded to a student with unpaid poverty law internships.
 Four students are selected annually.
-In 2022, the award was $12.50 per hour based on Federal Work-Study Guidelines.
+In 2023, the pay rate will be $14.00 per hour based on Federal Work-Study Guidelines.

 Applications are due by 5 PM on Monday, March 13.

-Interviews for the Internship Program will be conducted on Wednesday, March 15 via Zoom.
-Preferred interview times will be from 3-5 pm.
+Interviews for the Internship Program will be conducted on Thursday, March 13, between 4:00-6:00PM via Zoom.

 Questions?
 Email Fran Elrod.